 Tran completed her honours and masters degrees in clinical psychology at RMIT University.
 She has worked in various settings including hospital, university and private practices.
 Tran focuses on fostering collaborative relationships with her clients and empowering them to make positive changes.
 She works with a range of presentations including anxiety, depression, sleep issues, relationship difficulties, childhood trauma, low self-esteem, grief and loss, and those who are going through major life transitions.
-In addition, she has an interest in working with people with PTSD and health problems.
+She has a strong interest in working with people with trauma and PTSD.

 Tran recognises that change can be difficult, and that’s why she tailors her psychological approach to fit the individual while ensuring that the individual feels safe, heard, and cared for.
 Her therapeutic style is warm and goal-directed.
 She also values feedback, as the foundation for a strong collaborative relationship.